isaiah-dlr/delarosa.github.io/docs/index.md

 Fluffy is an all-in-one assitant interface specifically for Feeding San Diego to analyze costs, distribution trends, and operational performance.
 It currently has three main tools, with additional features to follow:

 1. Ceres6 Query Tool 🔍
-A user-friendly interface for querying the Ceres6 database, allowing users to locate specific
+A user-friendly interface for querying the Ceres6 database, allowing users to locate specific information in reports about food distribution, member organizations, and more.
 2. Member Distribution Trend Calculator 📈
 A tool for visualizing and analyzing trends in member or regional distribution over time.
 You also have the option to download a copy of the report for further analysis.
 3. Fulfillment KPI Visualization Demo ⚙️